Southampton boss Nigel Adkins has said speculation over his future at St Mary's does not affect him.

 "I think if you're looking over your shoulder thinking 'Well, if I don't win this one' your mind is going to be affected in different ways, so I don't even think about that."

-Adkins was appointed by Cortese in September 2010 when the club were in League One, and subsequently guided them into the Premier League via
+Adkins was appointed by Cortese in September 2010 when the club were in League One, and subsequently guided them into the Premier League via back-to-back promotions.

 "We have an excellent working relationship and we share the same common goal; we want Southampton Football Club to do well," added Adkins.